Data Centers in Graz

 Power Analysis

-Average Cost Of Power: The industrial electricity price in Graz is approximately €0.09/kWh as of August 2025.
-This competitive rate, combined with a high percentage of renewable sources, helps control operational expenses for power-dense deployments.
+Average Cost Of Power Industrial power in Graz is competitively priced, averaging €0.09/kWh as of August 2025.
+This cost structure, combined with a high percentage of renewable energy in Austria's power mix (~81%), offers a predictable and sustainable operating environment for compute-intensive workloads.

 Market Access, Business & Tax Climate